What Can You Do With a Masters in Special Education?

 Special education teachers work with students who may need extra help outside the typical learning classroom.
 This usually pertains to a child's learning disability, but can also be temporary help because of behavior problems.
 These teachers often focus on teaching the student life skills, literacy and other basic functions.

 Careers with a Master's in Special Education

-With a master's degree in special education, students are able to work as a special education teacher at many levels.
-Teachers may begin their career by observing classes and working alongside general education teachers or as an aide in a special education department.
+With a master's degree in special education, students are able to work as special education teachers at many levels.
+Teachers may begin their careers by observing classes and working alongside general education teachers or as aides in a special education department.

 Special education teachers in all states are required to be licensed.
 Traditionally, this includes a bachelor's degree and a teacher preparation program.
 In some states, special education teachers must have receive their master's degree in order to become licensed.
 Students interested in this career should look into their state requirements when deciding on a master's degree program.

 Other job opportunities to consider for those with a master's degree in special education include job titles such as resource teacher, behavior analyst, intervention specialist and director of special education.

 Special education teachers work with children suffering from language impairments, emotional problems, visual impairments, autism, mental retardation, attention deficit disorder and several other mental problems.
 While working with these students, often individually, the teacher may create an educational program for each student.
 This helps him or her understand educational concepts.
 Responsibilities include everything from helping students with their daily homework to creating an appropriate curriculum for the individual student's level.